-The District had invested \$548,358 in the Colorado Government Liquid Asset Trust (ColoTrust) which has a credit rating of AAAm by Standard and Poor's.
+The District had invested \$653,984 in the Colorado Government Liquid Asset Trust (ColoTrust) which has a credit rating of AAAm by Standard and Poor's.
 ColoTrust is an investment vehicle established for local government entities in Colorado to pool surplus funds and is regulated by the State Securities Commissioner.
 It operates similarly to a money market fund and each share is equal in value to \$1.00.
-Investments consist of U.S. Treasury and U.S. Agency securities.
+Investments consist of U.S. Treasury and U.S. Agency securities, and repurchase agreements collateralized by U.S. Treasury and U.S. Agency securities.
 A designated custodial bank provides safekeeping and depository services in connection with the direct investment and withdrawal functions.
 Substantially all securities owned are held by the Federal Reserve Bank in the account maintained for the custodial bank.
 The custodian's internal records identify the investments owned by the entities.